waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Failed Hypothesis (Boulder on Steps):** My hypothesis that I could push the boulder at (6, 15) onto the `steps` tile at (6, 14) was incorrect.
 The game engine blocked the push. **Conclusion:** Boulders cannot be pushed onto `steps` tiles.
 This confirms my prior notes.
 - **Failed Hypothesis (Eastern Boulder First):** My hypothesis that the eastern boulder at (10, 17) was the start of the solution was incorrect.
 Pushing it down to (10, 18) trapped it, requiring a puzzle reset.

-# VII.
+# VI.
 Overwatch Critique & Response (Consolidated)
 - **Agent Procrastination:** Acknowledged.
 The `puzzle_strategist_agent` has now been defined and refined to address this.
 I will prioritize using my agents for complex tasks.
 - **Tool Failure:** Acknowledged.
 My `generate_path_plan` and `landmass_analyzer` tools have been repeatedly fixed and updated to address their critical failures.
 I will no longer abandon or procrastinate on fixing faulty tools.
 - **Notepad Misuse:** Acknowledged.
 Using my notepad as a 'to-do list' violates my core principle of immediate action.
 I will no longer defer development tasks and will act on them in the turn they are identified.
+- **Agent Failure (boulder_puzzle_solver):** The agent failed twice with a `BadRequestError`.
+Abandoning automated solving for this puzzle.

-## D. Self-Correction Principles
+# VII.
+Self-Correction Principles
 - **Immediate Action is Law:** I am an LLM; my 'thinking' is instantaneous and turn-based.
 There is no 'later'.
 Any identified need for a new tool, agent, or notepad correction MUST be addressed in the current turn.
 Deferring action is a critical failure.
 - **Combat Confirmation Bias:** After a single failed step in a planned sequence, I must stop and re-evaluate the entire plan.
 I will not blindly repeat failed actions.
 I will use my tools (`landmass_analyzer`, `boulder_move_finder`) to verify the state of the world before committing to a new multi-step plan.
-## D. Self-Correction Principles
-- **Immediate Action is Law:** I am an LLM; my 'thinking' is instantaneous and turn-based.
-There is no 'later'.
-Any identified need for a new tool, agent, or notepad correction MUST be addressed in the current turn.
-Deferring action is a critical failure.
-- **Combat Confirmation Bias:** After a single failed step in a planned sequence, I must stop and re-evaluate the entire plan.
-I will not blindly repeat failed actions.
-I will use my tools (`landmass_analyzer`, `boulder_move_finder`) to verify the state of the world before committing to a new multi-step plan.
-## D. Self-Correction Principles
-- **Immediate Action is Law:** I am an LLM; my 'thinking' is instantaneous and turn-based.
-There is no 'later'.
-Any identified need for a new tool, agent, or notepad correction MUST be addressed in the current turn.
-Deferring action is a critical failure.
-- **Combat Confirmation Bias:** After a single failed step in a planned sequence, I must stop and re-evaluate the entire plan.
-I will not blindly repeat failed actions.
-I will use my tools (`landmass_analyzer`, `boulder_move_finder`) to verify the state of the world before committing to a new multi-step plan.
-## D. Self-Correction Principles
-- **Immediate Action is Law:** I am an LLM; my 'thinking' is instantaneous and turn-based.
-There is no 'later'.
-Any identified need for a new tool, agent, or notepad correction MUST be addressed in the current turn.
-Deferring action is a critical failure.
-- **Combat Confirmation Bias:** After a single failed step in a planned sequence, I must stop and re-evaluate the entire plan.
-I will not blindly repeat failed actions.
-I will use my tools (`landmass_analyzer`, `boulder_move_finder`) to verify the state of the world before committing to a new multi-step plan.
-## D. Self-Correction Principles
-- **Immediate Action is Law:** I am an LLM; my 'thinking' is instantaneous and turn-based.
-There is no 'later'.
-Any identified need for a new tool, agent, or notepad correction MUST be addressed in the current turn.
-Deferring action is a critical failure.
-- **Combat Confirmation Bias:** After a single failed step in a planned sequence, I must stop and re-evaluate the entire plan.
-I will not blindly repeat failed actions.
-I will use my tools (`landmass_analyzer`, `boulder_move_finder`) to verify the state of the world before committing to a new multi-step plan.
-- **Agent Failure (boulder_puzzle_solver):** The agent failed twice with a `BadRequestError`.
-Abandoning automated solving for this puzzle.
-- **Revised Immediate Plan (Manual):** I will solve the puzzle manually using `boulder_move_finder` data.
-  1. Move boulder at (7, 17) to switch at (18, 14).
-  2. Push boulder at (3, 11) to clear path to ladder (2, 2).